 A: Just pop to any motor factors and ask for some that's suitable for an aluminium alloy engine.
 Stick to a 50/50 mix with distilled water (tap water will leave deposits and is slightly corrosive) and you'll have no problems.
 If you're changing it yourself don't forget to flush the old stuff out of the engine before filling up again.

 Honda is a by-word for bombproof build-quality and reliability and the CBF600 doesn’t disappoint in this department.
 Bikes like this with exposed engines are always going to vulnerable, but you can see the CBF600 riding through the salt-encrusted depths of winter and back again without tarnishing its excellent finish.
 Cycle parts are robust and the CBR600RR engine is so detuned it should easily outlast the rest of the bike.

 For the type of rider Honda is targeting there are far cheaper bikes out there that do the same job and are more fun to ride, too, like the £4599 Suzuki SV650S and £4895 Kawasaki ER-6F.
 For just a few hundred quid more you could go for the simply excellent Triumph Street Triple, which will look after you when you’re learning to ride and thrill you months down the line when you’ve got the hang of it.
 The Honda is just too grey in every respect.
-Find a Honda CBF600 for sale.

 Insurance group: 11 of 17 – compare motorcycle insurance quotes now.

 For your five and half grand, the Honda CBF600 gets ABS brakes as standard, a centre stand and decent underseat storage, but if you want things like a top box and panniers you’ll have to start ticking boxes in the optional extras lists.